 IV.
 Spare Equipment Philosophy for Bulk Electric System Facilities & Interfaces

-Spare equipment is critical to the continued integrity of the bulk electric system.
+Spare equipment is critical to the continued integrity of thfe Bulk Electric System (BES).
 Failure to maintain adequate spare equipment can lead to unnecessary higher operating costs and unnecessarily long outage times, consequently compromising transmission reliability.
 Interconnected Transmission Owners (ITOs) need to be able to support any local interconnection agreements.
-The purpose of this philosophy is to ensure that thought is given to maintaining adequate spare equipment.
+The purpose of this philosophy is to ensure that thought is given to maintaining adequate spare equipment for the BES.
 Any new facility connecting to the bulk electric system shall observe this philosophy.

 Equipment critical to the integrity of the grid known to have long lead times should be supported by a spare.
 Particular focus should be placed on unique “one of a kind” equipment (i.e.: new technology).
 The expectation is that the ITOs would not be reliant on another party or even the vendor for immediate spare support.